phpDocumentor/phpDocumentor/docs/PSR.md

 The @type tag MUST contain the name of the element it documents.
 This is used when compound statements are used to define a series of Constants or Properties.
-Such a compound statement can only have one DocBlock whilst several items are represented.
+Such a compound statement can only have one DocBlock while several items are represented.

 It is NOT RECOMMENDED to use the @var alias unless it is necessary in order for